Wacky-Mole/WackysDatabase/README.md

 | 2.2.6 | Removed Reloadtime(broken) and replaced it with ReloadTimeMultiplier for crossbow.
 | 2.3.0 | Update for Ashlands. </br>Removed m_baseItemsStaminaModifier, added a lot of other StaminaModfiers. </br> Updated PieceManager
 | 2.3.1 | Adjust font sizeMin for Categories. </br> Added AllowAllItems for portal Pieces </br> Added Fireplace for pieces - Infinite Fuel now </br> Fixed Mock System again.
 | 2.3.3 | Added values for Staff of protection SE or SE Staff_Sheild </br> Updated PieceManager </br> Officially added upgrade_reqs and disabledUpgrade for Recipe goodness.
-Say thank you to Blaxx and Item Manager </br> Added warning if Recipes don't find req item
+Say thank you to Blaxx and Item Manager </br> Added warning if Recipes don't find req item </br> Fixed using actual recipes like Recipe_Bronze5 </br> Added notOnWood for pieces